TeamProductionSystem/Momentors_Backend/README.md

 - ENVIRONMENT: This should be either `dev` or `prod`, depending on what environment the app is running in.
 As long as your are running locally, use the value `dev`.

 - DATABASE_URL: This should be set to the URL of your database.
 Depending on your database type, this may include a username, password, host, and port.
+When using a local PostgreSQL database, it should take the form `postgres://<username>:<password>@localhost:5432/<db-name>`

 - SECRET_KEY: This should be set to a secret key that is used for cryptographic signing in Django.
 It is important that this value is kept secret and is not shared publicly.